ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

     -   Door access controls.

--   `POLFLM006:` **SHALL NOT** be used for taking photographs or footage that identifies internal structures of MoJ sites.
+-   `POLFLM006:` Corporate devices **SHALL NOT** be used for taking photographs or footage that identifies internal structures of MoJ sites.
 This includes:

     -   Building entrance or exit controls.